paulogama3022/skills-introduction-to-github/README.md

    </a>

 > [!IMPORTANT]
-> The **Start Exercise** button will activate after copying the repository.
-You will probably need to refresh the page.
+> The **Start Exercise** button will activate after copying the Oi  amigo probably need to refresh the page.
+Oi eu Eu sou amigos

 ---